aims-api/aims-tagging-node/README.md

 ## Usage

-It is common to make a proxy request from client app to the server in order to hide foreign URL.

 When you create a client instance in your codebase, you can then easily access all the existing endpoints via IDE autocomplete, as well as the required and optional parameters.

+It's recommended to create a new file for each request handler.

 #### TypeScript

-Library is written in TypeScript, therefore you can use input / response types that are provided in every endpoint file.
+You can import input and response types that are provided in every endpoint file.
+In order to validate reesponse structure and prevent application from crashing, you can use [Zod](https://github.com/colinhacks/zod) library.

 Example